wp-plugins/mcafee-secure/readme.txt

 = Will the McAfee SECURE trustmark work with other Security plugins I have on my site? =

 Yes.
 Often we require certified sites to have multiple layers of security including SSL certificates and perimeter and behind the firewall vulnerability scanning.
-In many cases, a website will have several security services in place along with certification from McAfee SECURE.
+In many cases, a website will have several security services in place along with McAfee SECURE certification.

 = What is McAfee SECURE Certification Pro? =